Roachfert History, Family Crest & Coats of Arms

 The Anglo-Norman Conquest of Ireland lead by Strongbow introduced the first non-Gaelic elements into Irish nomenclature.
 These Anglo-Normans brought some traditions to Ireland that were not readily found within Gaelic system of hereditary surnames.
 One of the best examples of this is the local surname.
 Local surnames, such as Roachfert, were taken from the name of a place or a geographical feature where the person lived, held land, or was born.
 These surnames were very common in England, but were almost non-existent within Ireland previous to the Conquest.
 The earliest surnames of this type came from Normandy, but as the Normans moved, they often created names in reference to where they actually resided.
 Therefore, some settlers eventually took names from Irish places.
 Originally, these place names were prefixed by de, which means from in French.
 This type of prefix was eventually either made a part of the surname, if the place name began with a vowel, or was eliminated entirely.
 The Roachfert family originally lived in either of the settlements called Rochford in the English counties of Essex and Worcestershire.
 In fact, the family gave its name to Stoke Rochford in Lincolnshire and held other lands in Warwickshire, Hertfordshire and Yorkshire.

 The Rochfords of County Cork were originally surnamed de Ridlesford.
-Their name became Roachfert through a mistranslation of the Gaelic form of the name.
+Their name became Rochford or Rockford through a mistranslation of the Gaelic form of the name.

 Early Origins of the Roachfert family

 "The Irish family settled in that country at, or soon after, the Anglo-Norman invasion.
 Their name was Latinized De Rupe Forti, 'of the strong rock,' which is doubtless its true meaning."

 Early History of the Roachfert family

 This web page shows only a small excerpt of our Roachfert research.
-Another 95 words (7 lines of text) covering the years 1224, 1652, 1727 and 1690 are included under the topic Early Roachfert History in all our PDF Extended History products and printed products wherever possible.
+Another 95 words (7 lines of text) covering the years 1224, 1194, 1652, 1727, 1690 and 1652 are included under the topic Early Roachfert History in all our PDF Extended History products and printed products wherever possible.

 Roachfert Spelling Variations

 Medieval scribes and church officials spelt names simply the way they sounded, which explains the various name spelling variations of the name Roachfert that were encountered when researching that surname.
 The many spelling variations included: Rockford, Rockfort, Rochfort, Rochefort, Roakfort, Roakford, Rochford, Rocheford, Roachford, Roachfort, Rockfurd, Rockfurt, Ruckford, Ruckfort, Rucford and many more.

 Early Notables of the Roachfert family (pre 1700)

 Another 61 words (4 lines of text) are included under the topic Early Roachfert Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Roachfert family

 During the middle of the 19th century, Irish families often experienced extreme poverty and racial discrimination in their own homeland under English rule.
 Record numbers died of disease and starvation and many others, deciding against such a fate, boarded ships bound for North America.
 The largest influx of Irish settlers occurred with Great Potato Famine of the late 1840s.
 Unfortunately, many of those Irish that arrived in Canada or the United States still experienced economic and racial discrimination.
 Although often maligned, these Irish people were essential to the rapid development of these countries because they provided the cheap labor required for the many canals, roads, railways, and other projects required for strong national infrastructures.
 Eventually the Irish went on to make contributions in the less backbreaking and more intellectual arenas of commerce, education, and the arts.
 Research early immigration and passenger lists revealed many early immigrants bearing the name Roachfert: Denis Rochford, his wife Mary and two children, who settled in Pennsylvania in 1682; and Peter Rockford, who settled in Philadelphia in 1875.

 The Roachfert Motto +